himmeproject/documentation/README.md

 Documentation for the Historical Index of the Medieval Middle East

 I am experimenting using branches.
-If the same file is changed elsewhere, what happens?
+What if a different file is created on the branch, and then this is edited?